nebulosa2007/linux-ck-autobuild/README.md

 * Option to add build kernels to your local repo with archive of obsolete packages
 * Frofiles support
 * Ability to build needed commit (version) of linux-ck PKGBUILD (e.g. for compile old versions)
+* Automatically adds and applies *.patch files before the build process.

 ## Installing